Lawsuit: Microsoft manager-turned-motorcycle dealer’s firms owed millions of dollars on new bikes

-A lawsuit filed this week sheds some new light on the collapse of five Seattle-area motorcycle dealerships that left employees without jobs, customers without bikes, and the motorcycle community with questions about the plans–or even the whereabouts–of the owner.
+A lawsuit filed this week sheds some new light on the collapse of five Seattle-area motorcycle dealerships that left employees without jobs, customers without bikes, and the motorcycle community with questions about the plans — or even the whereabouts — of the owner.

 VW Credit, a Delaware company that lends to car and motorcycle dealerships to buy inventory, on Wednesday sued Howard Crow, a Microsoft program manager-turned-motorcycle dealer whose NobleRush chain of dealerships was abruptly shut down last week.